marcpage/libernet/README.md

 # Platform Support

 macOS is fully supported.
-Linux support is under progress (see issues below).
+Linux support is under progress ([see issues](https://github.com/marcpage/libernet/issues)).
 Windows support is expected at some point.

+## macOS support

+Using latest macOS version (Catalina/10.15.4) and latest Xcode version (11.5).
+You can use [Homebrew](https://brew.sh/) to install the following dependencies:
+* doxygen
+* cppcheck
+* github-markdown-toc (to generate the table of contents for this file)
+* clang-format
+* opensll

 ## Linux support